codemagic-ci-cd/codemagic-docs/content/publishing/publish-app-artifacts-to-app-center.md

 ---
-description: Upload your apk or ipa file to App Center
+description: How to upload an apk or ipa file to App Center in a Flutter UI post-build script
 title: Publish app artifacts to App Center
 weight: 6
 ---